 d.
 The oldest child goes outside to signal emergency vehicles.

 5. The driver of a car is suddenly unable to function.
 Does your child know how to steer a car?
 Does he or she know the brake pedal from the gas pedal?
+While driving, I’ve casually pointed out to my children how to put the car in reverse, where to find the brake and gas pedals, how to put the car in Park, and use the parking brake.

 6. Loud, incessant barking from family or neighborhood watchdogs, especially at night.
 This alone can be scary and kids should know what to do.
 After all, the purpose of having a watchdog is that the dog will watch out for intruders!
 Sudden, loud barking might very well indicate that an unwelcome person is on the property.
+Kids should know to either come to their parent’s room or lock their own door while an adult investigates and wait for an “All clear!” or further instructions.

 7. Sirens in the neighborhood.
 Whether it’s a police siren, ambulance, or a fire truck, sirens at a nearby house can be scary for kids.
 They should know to stay indoors and let a parent or other adult find out what’s going on.